ml-archive/blog/source/_posts/2018-02-26-URLComponents.md

 ```

 Fantastic.
-We've composed two simple functions that makes our daily work so much easier when we need to append query parameters or ask if a URL contains a query parameter.
+We've composed two simple functions that makes our daily work so much easier when working with URL parameters.

 ## Composing and Decomposing URLs - The Easier Way
 Now you might be thinking "Urgh!!
 Extensions!!
 Why should I write code myself if I can download something from the internet, written by complete strangers instead!!"